Five Star (film): Production

 In March 1999, Susi Ganesan was able to convince producer Shanti Thiagarajan to fund his first feature film, after he left Mani Ratnam's team of assistant directors.
 The film was initially titled Thithikkum Thee and was to feature to Murali in the lead role of a firefighter.
 In return for producing his first film, Shanti Thiagarajan requested Ganesan to also work on another film starring her son Prashanth in the lead role and consequently, Ganeshan finalised a script titled Pepsi: Generation Next.
 In a turn of events, Prashanth replaced Murali in the director's first project, which was retitled as Virumbugiren in early 2000.
 Pepsi was later supposed to star Madhavan in a lead role, but he eventually did not feature as the team opted for newcomers.
-Since the title Pepsi was registered by Jeeva, Ganesan ended up renaming his film.
+Since the title Pepsi was registered by Jeeva, Ganesan ended up renaming his film as Five Star.

 For the heroine, Ganesan spotted her on a magazine cover page and insisted on her performing the lead female role in his second feature film.
 Divya eventually entered the Film industry, accepting the offer, while her name was changed to Kanika.
 She completed the entire film during her summer holidays, since she was a student.
 Prasanna who was doing college at that time saw an ad on Vijay TV that Madras Talkies was auditioning for newcomers, he applied and got selected.
 For other lead roles, Karthik, the son of a Tirupur businessman, Krishna, an earlier assistant to director Rajiv Menon, Sandhya, a model and also a former Ms. Chennai, and Mangaikarasi, a dancer based in Sweden.
 The film marked the debut of cameraman Ravi Varman in Tamil cinema.
 Singer Anuradha Sriram and her husband Sriram Parasuram made their debut as music directors with this film.
 The film had a 10-day shooting schedule at the M.I.T.
 College where Susi Ganesan had studied, followed by a 15-day schedule in Switzerland where some scenes and two songs were shot.

 Soundtrack

-Music was composed by Sriram Parasuram and Anuradha Sriram.
+Music was composed by Sriram Parasuram and Anuradha Sriram (credited as Parasuram Radha).